Amnura 50 MW (Sinha) Dual Fuel Power Plant

 BPDB panelized the sponsor for failing to maintain COD, drawing excessive fuel, and supplying adequate electricity as per PPA.
 The sponsor filed a case against BPDB without paying any penalty.
 Nevertheless, in April 2017, BPDB recommended that the Power Division extend the tenure of the power plant for five additional years (Imtiaz, 2017).

-On 5 July 2017, the Cabinet Committee on Government Purchase (CCGP) extended the PPA for another five years, even after the completion of profitable tenure per KW tariff was fixed at BDT 11.166 (Janakantha, 2017).
-On 11 March 2021, the Ministry of Power, Energy, and Mineral Resources (MOPEMR) informed the parliament that it would not extend the tenure of any rental or quick rental power plant (DT, 2021).
+On 5 July 2017, the Cabinet Committee on Government Purchase (CCGP) extended the PPA for another five years, even after the completion of profitable tenure per KW tariff was fixed 11.166 BDT (Janakantha, 2017).
+On 11 March 2021, the Ministry of Power, Energy and Mineral Resources (MOPEMR) informed the parliament that it would not extend the tenure of any rental or quick rental power plant (DT, 2021).
 The power plant completed its last tenure of operation in January 2022 (Tuhin, 2021).
+On 7 September 2022, the Cabinet Committee on Government Purchase (CCGP) approved a two-year contract extension for the Amnura 50 MW Sinha plant along with three other rental power plants (100 MW Julda, Chattagram, 50 MW Katakhali, Rajshahi and 100 MW Keraniganj).
+The extension was approved under a new "No Power, No Payment" condition operators would receive no capacity payment under the new terms, only fuel cost plus a minimum operation and maintenance expense.
+This explains the rescheduled retirement date of 7 September 2024 mentioned in the document (Bangladesh Post, 2022).

 Land Acquisition